 The Capital One 360 suite offers some of the best bank accounts in the industry.
 For starters, the Capital One 360 Checking® account is one of the best free checking accounts.
 It doesn’t charge a monthly maintenance fee, nor is there a minimum balance requirement.
 This means you can use the account as you please without worrying about recurring charges.

 Plus, the account earns interest at competitive rates, further boosting your savings.
-The rate at which your money will grow depends on your account balance.
-Lower balances earn at a 0.20% APY, mid-tier balances earn at a 0.75% APY and the highest balances (think over $100,000) can snag a 1.00% APY.
-Even the Capital One MONEY checking account, tailored for teenage users, earns at a decent rate of 0.25%.
+The rate at which your money will grow doens not depend on your account balance.
+All balances earn at a 0.10% APY.
+Even the Capital One MONEY checking account, tailored for teenage users, earns at a decent rate of 0.10%.

 Best for Students: Chase Bank

 When it’s time to go to college, the least of your worries should be where to find an ATM.
 Banking with a big bank like Chase takes care of that for you, with thousands of accessible branches and ATMs throughout the country.
 This especially helps students attending school out of state since it can be hard to find local bank branches elsewhere.